 Lake County and the LCTA have been actively involved in leading efforts to advance the IL Route 53/120 project and request the Illinois Tollway to move forward with the Phase I Engineering and Environmental Assessment Study.
 Lake County played a leadership role in developing the Finance Committee’s recommended funding plan for the project which outlined specific funding recommendations for the project.
 These funding recommendations were completed in April and shared with the Tollway Board.

 Lake County has also participated in the collaborative Land Use Planning Process working with CMAP and corridor communities to develop a broad land use strategy for the entire corridor.
 The Lake County Board Chairman and staff have attended numerous meetings with mayors, Tollway and State officials and sent letters of support in an effort to advance this critical regional transportation improvement.
 The Land Use Committee plans to have a draft corridor plan for review this fall. www.ILRoute53.org

 2015 Construction Projects

-LCDOT will again be busy in 2015 with a significant highway construction program, including 24 improvement projects with a combined value of $ 78.8 million that are expected to be awarded during the first six months of 2015.
-Learn more.
+The Lake County Division of Transportation (LCDOT) is busy this summer with a significant 2015 highway construction program underway.
+Thirty one transportation improvement projects with a combined value of $ 51.6 million have been awarded during the first half of 2015.

-The Peterson Road corridor capacity improvement effort is moving forward.
-The project to widen Peterson Road to five lanes from US 45 to west of IL Route 83 is now 80% complete with all lanes including the intersection improvements at IL Route 83 now open to traffic.
-Learn more.
-The improvement to widen Peterson Road from west of IL Route 83 to west of Alleghany Road is expected to begin construction in the first half of 2015 and be complete by the end of 2016.
-Learn more.
+Peterson Road: The project to widen Peterson Road to five lanes from US 45 to west of IL Route 83 is now 99% complete.
+All lanes, including the intersection improvements at IL Route 83, are now open to traffic with new traffic signals operational at IL Route 83 and at Midlothian Road.
+The improvement to widen Peterson Road from west of IL Route 83 to west of Alleghany Road is now more than 20% complete.
+Paving of the new westbound lanes began in July.

 Maximize Use of Technology